-- screenshotpng takes a screenshot of the guest display and saves it in PNG format. - The setcredentials operation is used for remote logons in Windows guests.
-For details, please refer to chapter 9.2, Automated guest logons, page 150. - The guestmemoryballoon operation changes the size of the guest memory balloon, that is, memory allocated by the VirtualBox Guest Additions from the guest operating system and returned to the hypervisor for re-use by other virtual machines.
+- vrde on off lets you enable or disable the VRDE server, if it is installed. - vrdeport default|<ports> changes the port or a range of ports that the VRDE server can bind to; "default" or "0" means port 3389, the standard port for RDP.
+For details, see the description for the --vrdeport option in chapter 8.8.3, Serial port, audio, clipboard and USB settings, page 127. - setvideomodehint requests that the guest system change to a particular video mode.
+This requires that the Guest Additions be installed, and will not work for all guest systems. - screenshotpng takes a screenshot of the guest display and saves it in PNG format. - The setcredentials operation is used for remote logons in Windows guests.
+For details, please refer to chapter 9.2, Automated guest logons, page 156. - The guestmemoryballoon operation changes the size of the guest memory balloon, that is, memory allocated by the VirtualBox Guest Additions from the guest operating system and returned to the hypervisor for re-use by other virtual machines.
 This must be specified in megabytes.
-For details, see chapter 4.8.1, Memory ballooning, page 74. - The cpuexecutioncap <1-100>: This operation controls how much cpu time a virtual CPU can use.
+For details, see chapter 4.8.1, Memory ballooning, page 76. - The cpuexecutioncap <1-100>: This operation controls how much cpu time a virtual CPU can use.
 A value of 50 implies a single virtual CPU can use up to 50% of a single host CPU.